cloudninedigital/cnd-python-template/README.md

 ## 5.3b Enable automated deployment on Gitlab

 For Gitlab, the below steps can be followed:
-For Github, the below steps can be followed:

 1. In your GCP project console, create a new service account (named something along the lines of terraform-gitlab-executor)
 2. Provide this service account with the basic role 'Editor', and the 'Security Admin' role.